FHPythonUtils/PyLSR/DOCS/pylsr/index.md

 ) -> Image.Image:
 ```

-Flatten two layers of an image
+Flatten two layers of an image.

 #### Arguments